Belief Consensus Algorithms for Fast Distributed Target Tracking in Wireless Sensor Networks: Distributed Target Tracking

 \subsection{Communication Cost Analysis}

 In this section, we analyze the communication cost of the DPF methods, and compare with the cost of NCPF.
 We denote by $N_{\mathrm{pack}}$ the number of packets that any node $n$ broadcasts at any time $t$.
-We assume that one packet can contain $P$ scalar values.
+We assume that one packet can contain $P$ scalar values (mapping from scalars to bits is not considered).
 In most hardware platforms, $P\gg1$, and the energy required to transmit one packet does not significantly depend on the amount of data within it.
-In this analysis, we neglect the cost of determining ($\eta_{\max}$, $\bar{\eta}$ and $N_s$) and the cost of time-slot synchronization.
+In this analysis, we neglect the cost of determining $\eta_{\max}$, $\bar{\eta}$, and $N_s$ and the cost of time-slot synchronization.
 Consequently, all DPF methods will have the same communication cost.